 ) on the service account.
 For instructions, see Manage access to service accounts.Grant the Dataplex lake service account permissions to use the service account.
 You can find the Dataplex lake service account in the Lake Details page of the Google Cloud console.

-If the project in which your Dataplex lake resides is different from the project in which the task is to be executed, grant the Dataplex lake service account the Dataproc Editor Role permission in the project where the task will be executed.
+If the project containing your Dataplex lake is different from the project in which the task is to be executed, grant the Dataplex lake service account the Dataproc Editor Role on the project in which you execute the task.

 storage.objects.get